 Many people adopt a second cat thinking that the resident cat will be appreciate the companionship.
 This is a risky move.
-The fact that your cat is sweet and loving with you doesn't mean he's going to be sweet to another cat.
-Because your cat is territorial, it's not uncommon for the addition of a new cat to the household to create some inter-cat strife.
+The fact that your cat is sweet and loving with you doesn't mean they're going to be sweet to another cat.
+Because your cat is territorial, it's not uncommon for the addition of a new cat to the household to create some strife.

 - A cat may be aggressive toward one cat (usually the most passive), yet friendly and tolerant with another.